 A $1 million EBITDA improvement at 10x multiple adds $10 million to enterprise value.
 If that improvement also pushes your multiple from 10x to 11x on a $10M EBITDA base, that is another $10 million.

-How Patient Retention Impacts EBITDA
+How Does Patient Retention Impact EBITDA?

 Patient retention affects EBITDA through multiple mechanisms:

-Mechanism 1: Revenue Stability and Predictability
+How Does Revenue Stability and Predictability Drive EBITDA?

 Quantified impact: